mikael-ros/profile-card/readme.md

 > [!TIP]
 > Don't forget to change the SVG height and width at the top of the file, or it might either be too large or get cut off.
 Also set the ``language-card`` height.

+---

+## 👥️ Contributing

+Feel free to contribute, though I would prefer you not change the contents of the list in this repository as the SVG hosted here is used on my profile.

+---

+## 👋 Attributing

+While it is not necessary, **I would be happy if you referred** to this repo when using the card.
+I would also love to see what you create with it!

+> [!IMPORTANT]
+> This repository is licensed under the [MIT license](LICENSE), please accquaint yourself with it before using this code.

+---

 ## 🫡 Acknowledgements
 > [!IMPORTANT]
 > While making the typing animation, I used [this CSS animation](https://codepen.io/alvaromontoro/pen/rNwVpdd) and [this guide](https://css-tricks.com/snippets/css/typewriter-effect/), for reference - though it has since strayed from those roots.
-Otherwise **everything else is my own work.** This repository is licensed under the [MIT license](LICENSE), please accquaint yourself with it before using this code.
+Otherwise **everything else is my own work.**

 ---
 > This repository is updated in conjunction with my profile, mainly so it is easier to maintain.
 Not every commit is therefore relevant functionality - some are simply me updating my profile.